Frequently Asked Questions

 Is membership in ABNS a requirement to submit an accreditation application to ABSNC?

 Nursing certifying organizations interested in applying for accreditation are not required to be ABNS members to apply.
 However, ABNS members receive a discount on the accreditation application fee.
-Because ABNS represents approximately 500,000 certified nurses across the United States and Canada, certification organizations will find membership beneficial.

 Is accreditation required for ANCC Magnet recognition?

 Beginning January 1, 2024, ANCC Magnet status will be limited to only board certifications that are accredited.
-Accreditation by the Accreditation Board for Specialty Nursing Certification (ABSNC) is one of two recognized credentialing bodies necessary to achieve Magnet status.
+Accreditation by the Accreditation Board for Specialty Nursing Certification (ABSNC) is one of the recognized credentialing bodies necessary to achieve Magnet status.

 Can the ABSNC verify a certification credential?